sweattep/ancient_quotes/README.md

 >But the just Lord is in the midst of her, and he will never do an unjust thing: morning by morning he will bring out his judgment to the light, and it is not hidden, and he knows not injustice by extortion, nor injustice in strife.

 >The people ask, "Why should we fast if the Lord never notices?
 Why should we go without food if he pays no attention?"
 The Lord says to them, "The truth is that at the same time you fast, you pursue your own interests and oppress your workers.

+>So we went without food and asked God himself to protect us, and he answered our prayers.